beeware/rubicon-objc/docs/en/tutorial/tutorial-1.md

 the entire macOS or iOS ecosystem!
 If you can invoke something in Objective-C, you can invoke it in Python - all you need to do is:

-> - load the library with ctypes;
+* load the library with ctypes;
-> - register the classes you want to use; and
+* register the classes you want to use; and
-> - Use those classes as if they were written in Python.
+* Use those classes as if they were written in Python.

 ## Next steps

 The next step is to write your own classes, and expose them into the Objective-C runtime.
-That's the subject of the `next tutorial
+That's the subject of the [next tutorial][tutorial-2].
-<./tutorial-2>`{.interpreted-text role="doc"}.